 Richard is a trustee of RAFT (Restoration of Appearance & Function Trust), a management committee member of the Big Society Cooperative and an ambassador for The Conservation Volunteers (TCV).
-He is a council member of Social Enterprise UK, a non-executive director of Trustees Unlimited LLP, CaSE Insurance LLP and ZERC LLP, all NCVO collaborative ventures, as well as FRSB.
+He is a council member of Social Enterprise UK, a non-executive director of Trustees Unlimited LLP and CaSE Insurance, both NCVO collaborative ventures, as well as FRSB.
 Richard is the founder of the Business Launchpad (WYEC).

 Following its merger with Volunteering England, Dr Justin Davis Smith was appointed Executive Director, Volunteering and Development at NCVO.
 He was previously Chief Executive of Volunteering England and formerly Director of the Institute for Volunteering Research.
 He has over 20 years in the volunteering movement and has advised the UK Government, the World Bank and the United Nations on the development of volunteering policy.